Crowns and Bridges

 that the Etruscan civilization were the first to use crowns as a means of restoring damaged teeth?
 In fact, the materials they used – ivory, gold, and bones – were still the standard in dentistry as recently as the 20th century, when porcelain crowns were first invented.
 Today, crowns and bridges are customized specifically for the patient’s bite and can usually be placed in as little as one or two dental visits.
 With proper cleaning and regular dental check-ups, crowns and bridges can last many years, or even a lifetime.

 If you have a tooth that is damaged or decayed, but still intact, a dental crown may be right for you.
 If your tooth is missing, but its former position is surrounded by other tooth structures, a bridge may be the solution for you.
-Schedule an office consultation with Dr. Suman and team to determine whether you could benefit from crowns or bridges.
+Schedule an office consultation with your New Day Dentistry team to determine whether you could benefit from crowns or bridges.

 If you are a candidate for a crown or bridge, your teeth will be reduced to ensure a proper fit.
 An impression will then be taken of your bite and used to fabricate a mold for the crown or bridge.
 If you are choosing porcelain prosthesis, its color will be matched to the natural shade of your other teeth.
 A dental laboratory will then use your impression to make your crown or bridge.
 It usually takes 2-3 weeks for the prosthesis to be made, so you may be fitted with a temporary restoration until the permanent one is ready for placement.

 Your teeth will need time to heal following the crown and bridge placement process, so it is normal for you to experience some sensitivity – especially to hot and cold.
 Additionally, you may experience soreness in the gums surrounding your restorations, though this is usually manageable with over the counter medications and should subside within a few days.
 It is important that you take care of your temporary crown.
-Dr. Suman and team will review instructions on how to properly care for your temporary and permanent crown.
+Your New Day Dentistry team will review instructions on how to properly care for your temporary and permanent crown.